-We find these cases persuasive, particularly because they involve interpretation of past tense language found in similar medical marijuana voter initiatives.
-Moreover, it is reasonable to assume that the affirmative defense created in § 8 was intended to protect those who actually had a medical basis for marijuana use recognized by a physician prior to said use and was not intended to afford defendants an after-the-fact exemption for otherwise illegal activities.
-The law generally denies defendants the ability to remedy a criminal violation post-arrest.
+We find these cases persuasive, particularly because they involve the interpretation of present perfect tense language found in similar medical-marijuana voter initiatives.
+Moreover, it is reasonable to assume that the affirmative defense created in § 8 was intended to protect those who actually have a medical basis for marijuana use recognized by a physician before the use began and was not intended to afford defendants an after-the-fact exemption for otherwise illegal activities.
+The law generally denies defendants the ability to excuse a criminal violation postarrest.
 Thus, defendants cannot escape prosecution for a violation of the concealed weapon statute by seeking a permit after arrest, or escape prosecution for violations of the Controlled Substances Act by seeking a prescription for the substance from a physician after arrest.
 Furthermore, the very fact that the law creates the ability to legitimately have a defense to certain actions that would otherwise be illegal would indicate that persons must fulfill those requirements prior to any arrest.
-Otherwise, there is no incentive for anyone to utilize their time and money to go through the process; everyone would simply engage in the illegal activity, rolling the dice that they will not get caught, with the understanding that, if they do get arrested, they can subsequently receive a retroactive exemption.
-Accordingly, we hold that the language in MCL 333.26428(a)(1) that "[a] physician has stated" requires that a physician's statement of the benefit of medical marijuana occur prior to arrest.
+Otherwise, there is no incentive for anyone to utilize their time and money to go through the process; people would simply engage in the illegal activity, rolling the dice that they will not get caught, with the understanding that, if they do get arrested, they can subsequently receive a retroactive exemption.
+Accordingly, we hold that the language in MCL 333.26428(a)(1), "[a] physician has stated," requires that a physician's statement of the medical benefit of marijuana be made prior to arrest.

-This determination does not resolve the case before us, however, because defendant provided testimony that, although he did not receive an affidavit from Breitenbach prior to his arrest, he had previously discussed his potential for medical marijuana with Breitenbach, who indicated that he would support defendant using medical marijuana.
-The district court concluded that this testimony was insufficient because it did not occur after the enactment of the MMMA and prior to defendant's arrest (between December 4, 2008 and April 6, 2009).
+This determination does not resolve the case before us, however, because defendant provided testimony that, although he did not receive an affidavit from Breitenbach prior to his arrest, he had previously discussed his potential for medical use of marijuana with Breitenbach, who indicated that he would support defendant's using marijuana for medical purposes.
+The district court concluded that this testimony was insufficient because it did not occur in the time between the enactment of the MMMA and defendant's arrest (between December 4, 2008, and April 6, 2009).
 Rather, the evidence indicates that the discussion occurred on July 14, 2008, and was related to the upcoming vote.
 Thus, the next question we must answer is whether a discussion that occurred prior to the enactment of the MMMA is sufficient to establish a defense under § 8(a)(1).